 I decided I wanted to try my hand at undergraduate research.
-So I reached out to Dr. Thomas McDermott, and was sponsored by the SSOE undergraduate research internship program for the summer of 2015.
+I reached out to Dr. Thomas McDermott, and was sponsored by the SSOE undergraduate research internship program for the summer of 2015.
 This was my introduction to the field of Electric Power.
-That summer, I started what would become a 3 summer project.
+That summer, I started what would become a three summer project.
 The goal was to develop a process to convert Duquesne Light Company’s (DLC), the local electric utility in Pittsburgh, distribution circuit maps into models.
 That summer I spent learning the capabilities of AutoCAD and OpenDSS, an open source electric power distribution system simulator, and I was able to design process to build a single connected model.
 Though I had made a lot of progress, the project was incomplete and there would not be anyone to finish what I had started.
-So the following summer Dr. McDermott sponsored me as an undergraduate research assistant to improve my method, and by the end of the summer I was able to construct 7 models.
+So the following summer Dr. McDermott sponsored me as an undergraduate research assistant to improve my method, and by the end of the summer I was able to construct seven models.

 Around this time I decided I wanted to move to Phoenix, Arizona to live closer to my grandmother because she had been diagnosed with Alzheimer’s and was aging quickly.
 My Aunt, who was her primary caregiver, was also running a business and raising her teenage son and I knew I was the only one in the family that would be able to offer any support.
 I had been in Pittsburgh over half my life and I knew that I had to venture away because I feared getting stuck in my comfort zone.
 At the time, I was still unsure of where I wanted to take my career but on top of helping my grandmother, Phoenix had a lot to offer in terms of job and schooling opportunities.